• Skip to primary navigation

 6- Spray the instant pot with non-stick spray and place the dough ball in it.
 Set mode to yogurt and normal for 60 minutes.

-Mix well and set to proof in instant pot
+Collage steps to make Pumpkin Bread; knead well till smooth and set to proof in instant pot

 7- Open the Instant Pot after 60 minutes.
 The dough would have doubled by now.